Counseling and Psychological Services

 Brief Screening Assessments: Interns provide 2 hours of brief telephone screening assessments per week, the purpose of which is to gather essential information in order to make a rapid disposition recommendation.
 Such recommendations may include an emergency appointment at CAPS as soon as possible, an urgent intake within 48 hours, a non-urgent intake, a group screening, or a referral to a community provider.
 Interns will provide 2 to 3 telephone screenings of a half-hour duration each week.

 Emergency & Consult Service: Interns provide 3 hours of emergency and consult service (ECS) per week under the supervision of a permanent staff clinician.
-The CAPS ECS provides University students and personnel with ready access to consultation and crisis intervention, both by phone and on an in-person basis.
+The CAPS ECS provides University students and personnel with ready access to consultation and crisis intervention, both by phone and in-person.
+CAPS interns may participate in a CAPS team responding to a university wide crises as well.

-Consultation / Outreach: Interns work with permanent staff in providing psychoeducational outreach programs for University groups (e.g., Residence Life, Sorority & Fraternity Life, student groups, and faculty organizations).
-These programs cover a wide variety of topics.
-CAPS interns sometimes respond to university wide critical incidents, and may pair with a permanent CAPS staff clinician regarding a long-standing liaison relationship with a university representative.
-Interns conduct or participate in at least five outreach programs over the course of the year, two of which require preparation and delivery of originally gathered material to university audiences.
-Additionally, as part of direct service, each intern engages in one semester of weekly consultation with resident advisors, on-site at the Office of the Dean of Students/Residence Life under the supervision of the Coordinator for Consultation Services.
+Consultation / Outreach: Interns work with permanent staff in providing psychoeducational outreach programs for University groups (e.g., Residence Life, Sorority & Fraternity Life, and student groups), covering wide variety of topics.
+Interns have the opportunity to pair with a permanent CAPS staff clinician regarding a long-standing liaison relationship with a university school as well.
+Interns conduct a minimum of five outreach programs over the course of the year, two of which require preparation and delivery of originally gathered material.
+Additionally, interns engage in one semester of weekly resident advisor consultation.